Warao people: Contemporary issues

 The inaccessibility of the Warao's lands makes access to health care difficult.
 Tuberculosis is common.
 The Orinoco delta has minimal infrastructure, no sanitation, and limited education resulting in a high degree of illiteracy.

 HIV was first detected in 2007 in the Warao communities of the lower Orinoco Delta region of Venezuela.
 In some communities already 35% test positive for the HIV virus.
 With Venezuela's failing health care system, there is an absence of prevention programs; this, together, with severe language barriers — many Warao are illiterate and do not speak fluent Spanish — have allowed ignorance about the disease to flourish.
 The culture is felt to be severely threatened.

-In the summer of 2008, indigenous leaders and researchers from the University of California, Berkeley issued a report detailing the deaths of 38 Warao in the Delta Amacuro state from a mysterious illness.
+In the summer of 2008, Indigenous leaders and researchers from the University of California, Berkeley issued a report detailing the deaths of 38 Warao in the Delta Amacuro state from a mysterious illness.
 The disease, which causes "partial paralysis, convulsions and an extreme fear of water" is believed to be a form of rabies transmitted by bats.
-Upon reaching Caracas to inform the government of the outbreak and request assistance, the leaders and researchers were "met with disrespect on every level, as if the deaths of indigenous people are not even worth anything."
+Upon reaching Caracas to inform the government of the outbreak and request assistance, the leaders and researchers were "met with disrespect on every level, as if the deaths of Indigenous people are not even worth anything."

 The Crisis in Venezuela in the early 21st century has resulted into a migration of Warao into neighbouring countries.
 The refugees in Boa Vista, Brazil are not recognised by the Brazilian government as a tribe.
 As of 2021, an estimated 2,500 refugees have settled in Guyana in Warao communities near Mabaruma and Port Kaituma.
 Whitewater near Maburuma has limited infrastructure, however it does have a recognised local government.
 About 250 have settled in Anabisi near Port Kaituma which is remote, lacks infrastructure, and has no access to clean water.
 Anabisi is part of the hunting and fishing grounds of Citrus Grove which was originally home to Warao and Kalina people, however manganese was discovered in the 1950s, and is not an Amerindian village, because of a mixed population.

 Film treatment

 In April 2017, The Museum of Modern Art in New York presented a film by Cuban-Venezuelan director Mario Crespo with a cast of nonprofessional actors.
-The film presents the difficulty of choosing to stay with the Warao traditions and life or to leave to gain an education among the "Creoles".
+The film, titled Dauna.
+Lo que lleva el río (Gone with the River), presents the difficulty of choosing to stay with the Warao traditions and life or to leave to gain an education among the "Creoles".
 The film includes a detailed look at Warao culture and life along the river.
-The film is: "Dauna.
-Lo que lleva el río (Gone with the River).
-2015, Venezuela, in the Spanish and Warao languages.